 Other coins only have melt or numismatic value.
 A 1943 copper penny is worth .03 cents in melt value but sells for around $100,000 because of its rarity.
 Only 40 were ever produced.
 A United States dime from 1964 (the last year they were produced in silver) that has been through a lot of hands is likely only worth its melt value; about $1.25 at the time this article was published.
 These coins are often called, “junk silver.”
 For comparison, there were just under a billion 1964 dimes put into circulation and many are still available.

 Numismatics is a wonderful hobby and way to invest money but with millions of different coins produced around the globe, it takes dedication and research to learn what to buy and how much to pay.

 Buying bullion is the simplest way to invest in precious metals.
-While there is some value attached to certain types of bullion (chinese gold pandas are popular and demand a small premium), you are typically paying for the value of the metal.
+While there is some value attached to certain types of bullion (Chinese gold pandas are popular and demand a small premium), you are typically paying for the value of the metal.
 Bullion can be purchased in bars and rounds.
 They come with ornate decorations and simple surfaces.
-Some styles will go up in value more than others due to that popularity factor, but knowing which ones is a gamble
+Some styles will go up in value more than others due to that popularity factor but knowing which ones are a gamble

 The larger the individual unit, the lower per ounce price.
 It costs 10-15% less to buy a single 1-ounce gold bar than it does to buy ten, 1/10th-ounce bars.
 The same is true for other precious metals.
 A 10-ounce silver bar is roughly 13% cheaper than a 1-ounce bar.